Chocolate child labour: These companies are the worst offenders

 Just about every Australian will either give or receive chocolate in some form this year, but there’s a sour side to the simple, sweet gift.

-A new report by Macquarie University has revealed major chocolate producers like Nestle, Hershey, Mondelez (which owns Cadbury) and Mars are still sourcing cocoa from Ivory Coast, a small African country where child labour and slavery is rife.
+A new report by Macquarie University has revealed major chocolate producers such as Nestle, Hershey, Mondelez (which owns Cadbury) and Mars are still sourcing cocoa from Ivory Coast, a small African country where child labour and slavery is rife.

 This is despite the companies pledging to eradicate the “worst forms” of child labour in their supply chains nearly 20 years ago.